CrackTC/nolib/etl/book/sicp_excerpt.md

 > So a procedure definition should be able to suppress detail.
 The users of the procedure may not have written the procedure themselves, but may have obtained it from another programmer as a *black box*.
 A user should not need to know how the procedure is implemented in order to use it.

 > The idea of block structure originated with the programming language Algol 60.
 It appears in most advanced programming languages and is an important tool for helping to organize the construction of large programs.

+## 1.2 Procedures and the Processes They Generate

+> A procedure is a pattern for the *local evolution* of a computational process.
+It specifies how each stage of the process is built upon the previous stage.
+We would like to be able to make statements about the overall, or global, behavior of a process whose local evolution has been specified by a procedure.
+This is very difficult to do in general, but we can at least try to describe some typical patterns of process of process evolution.